Academic Catalog

 2. Sketch and describe objects seen through a telescope

-3. Compare the brightness of different wavelengths in spectra
+3. Compare objects' brightness in multiple wavelength using spectra or images

 1. Describe daily and yearly repeating motions of objects on the sky

-2. Plot temperature measurements across location and time on Earth
+2. Find patterns in temperature measurements across location and time on Earth

-1. Compare "top-down view" models of the Earth-moon and solar systems with observations of positions on the sky
+1. Compare "top-down view" models of solar system with observations of positions on the sky

 2. Compare temperatures across Earth with multiple hypotheses of the seasons in order to determine the specific ways that the Earth's tilt leads to seasons